1993 Burundian presidential election: Aftermath

-Melchior Ndadaye's election victory put FRODEBU in prime position for a comfortable win in legislative election held on 29 June 1993.
+Melchior Ndadaye's election victory put FRODEBU in prime position for a comfortable win in the parliamentary election held on 29 June 1993.

 Ndadaye was sworn in as the first Hutu president of Burundi on 10 July 1993.
 His rule would be short, however, as he was assassinated on 21 October 1993 during a military coup attempt by elements of the predominantly Tutsi army.
 Thereafter, the country plunged into a full-scale civil war that claimed hundreds of thousands of lives.